InVRWeTrust/InVRWeTrust.github.io/md/en/saveDesc.md

-You can make this side remember your selection.
-For this, your selection will be saved in your browser.
+You can choose to save your selection to your browser.